danyel-ii/cubixles_/contract_details.md

 ## Executive Summary

 IceCubeMinter is an ERC-721 minting contract that gates minting on ownership of 1 to 6 referenced NFTs.
 Minting costs 0.0027 ETH plus a 10% royalty.
 Mint royalties split 20% to the creator, 20% to the $Less treasury (placeholder), and 60% across the referenced NFT contracts (per NFT).
 Resale royalties are 5% via ERC-2981 and routed to an on-chain splitter.
-The on-chain logic verifies ownership, mints, stores the token URI, and splits ETH; token metadata and provenance are built in the miniapp and should be pinned to IPFS with the interactive p5.js app referenced via `animation_url`.
+The on-chain logic verifies ownership, mints, stores the token URI, and splits ETH; token metadata and provenance are built in the cubeless miniapp and should be pinned to IPFS with the interactive p5.js app referenced via `animation_url`.

 ## Contract Overview